rbctee/PracticalBinaryAnalysisNotes/notes/part1/ex1.md

 > Locating the functions in the assembly file ...

-The functions are defined globally and the code is stored in sections like `_Z3addii` and `_Z3subii` (supposedly ii refers to the two integer paramters passed to the functions).
+The functions are defined globally and the code is stored in sections like `_Z3addii` and `_Z3subii` (supposedly it refers to the 2 integer parameters passed to the functions).

 Example: